 To bear witness to the Gospel of Jesus and to tell the story of our Lord’s gracious dealing with His people, by collecting and preserving our history.

-1878 On July 14th the congregation at Spring Valley reorganized and adopted a revised constitution.
+1878 On July 14th the congregation of Spring Valley reorganized and adopted a revised constitution.
 The constitution was written in German and the services were entirely in the German language.
 The name “Immanuel” was adopted, which means “God with us.”
 They said, “God will be with us in the future as He has been in the past”.
 The subsequent history of the congregation proves that God was indeed with this congregation to pour out His bountiful blessings upon them year after year.
 Pastor Hoffmann then accepted a call to Nebraska.

 1880 During this time without a pastor, a split developed in the congregation.
-Some decided to join the General Council of the Holdeman Mennonite Church, an Anabaptist Christian sect, and laid claim to the church property.
+Some members decided to join the General Council of the Holdeman Mennonite Church, an anabaptist Christian sect, and then laid claim to the Immanuel Lutheran church property.
 However, a strong faction remained that wanted to stay with the Lutheran Church Missouri Synod, although they had not yet officially joined that Synod.
-Not caring to resort to the courts these members kept the name Immanuel Lutheran Church and looked for another location.
+Loyal family leaders decided not to resort to courts or pursue a legal battle.
+Rather, these members kept the name "Immanuel Lutheran Church" and looked for another location.
+In time, those who split to join the anabaptist Holdeman Mennonite church, failed to build on the land they had claimed, and abandoned the cemetery.
+That cemetery eventually went under the care of Meridian Township and now officially carries the name of The German Evangelical Lutheran Cemetery.

 1886 The thriving congregation officially joined the Lutheran Church Missouri Synod (LCMS), a conservative Lutheran body organized in Chicago in 1847.